Accounting & Financial Management

 Whether a student chooses to major in accounting or finance, ACFM graduates should embrace the values of responsible citizenship and possess the technical proficiencies necessary to account for financial resources and to allocate them efficiently.
 ACFM fosters critical thinking, emphasizes interdisciplinary competence, encourages intellectual curiosity and promotes professional ethics.
 Both accounting and finance majors are exposed to technical rigor, and they are challenged to consider the historical, political, economic and social tensions that exist among diverse stakeholder groups.
 Students must also understand the personal and social impact of their professional behavior and evaluate their moral underpinnings.

-In the spring of their sophomore year, all BSBA students will, in consultation with their advisers, select a major in one of the Freeman College of Management departments and will complete the specific major requirements in addition to the BSBA core curriculum requirements.
+No later than the beginning of the spring semester of their sophomore year, all BSBA students will, in consultation with their advisers, select a major in one of the Freeman College of Management departments and will complete the specific major requirements in addition to the BSBA core curriculum requirements.
 Students selecting ACFM must choose to major in either accounting or finance.
 Transferring between majors within the Freeman College of Management is possible as long as the student will be able to meet all degree requirements of the new major and still graduate on schedule.

 Drawing upon their professional and liberal education, Freeman College of Management students will be able to collaboratively create positive societal impacts through: